thunderstorm2kN/Learning_CS_Journal_and_Tutorial/README.md

-MAIN IDE(it's free but it requires a Microsoft account to be able to use & maintain it for more than 30 days) for learning C/C++/CS(aka C#) :
+MAIN IDE(it's free but it requires a Microsoft account to be able to use & maintain it for more than 30 days) for learning C/C++/CS(aka C#) and Python :

 https://visualstudio.microsoft.com/vs/community/